rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter7/DMDB_BN_CH7.md

 Assertions are checked whenever there is a change to one of the relations involved.
 Attribute- and tuple-based checks are only checked when the attribute or relation to which they apply changes by insertion or update.

 #### Triggers
 The SQL standard includes `triggers` that specify certain events that awaken them.
-Once awakened, a condition can be checked, and if truee, s specified sequence of actions will be executed.
+Once awakened, a condition can be checked, and if true, a specified sequence of actions will be executed.